vpavlenko/web-2024-template/README.md

 If that fails for some reason, create a new file `index.html` in Cursor, open it, then repeat the generation.

+Hint: you can also drag'n'drop screenshots of a reference UI to the Composer and ask it to copy the existing style/functionality.

 4. Click `[Accept All]`.
 Trust Cursor, **don't read the code** that it generated – it's not relevant for this task:
 <img width="874" alt="Screenshot 2024-10-02 at 13 07 19" src="https://github.com/user-attachments/assets/1db29fba-8814-4290-ad67-4830d9315301">